ExitValue.ai

 • Margin trajectory: stable or expanding store-level margins trade premium; declining margins (typical of mid-2024-2026 labor inflation) trade discount.

 At 10+ units, you're a platform asset attractive to PE roll-ups and large multi-unit operators.
-Multiples range 7-11x EBITDA, with the upper end requiring strong brands, geographic dominance, and growth pipeline.
+Multiples range platform-tier earnings multiples, with the upper end requiring strong brands, geographic dominance, and growth pipeline.
 Recent platform deals have priced top-tier multi-unit operators of premium brands at 11-14x.

 At 50+ units (or smaller but premium-brand), you're competing for the same PE capital that buys public franchise operators.
-Public comps for context: Domino's (DPZ) ~15x EBITDA, McDonald's (MCD) ~17x, Yum!
+Public comps for context: Domino's (DPZ) ~an earnings multiple, McDonald's (MCD) ~17x, Yum!
 Brands (YUM) 18x.
 Premium brands trade higher: Wingstop (WING) 27x.
 Mid-cap large franchisees trade 10-14x.

 Why Brand Tier Matters So Much